 Top variety: ‘Kelsae’

-How to do it: Start early.
-Medwyn sows onion seeds into heated propagators, then moves them outside in mid-May, planting throught black and white polythene, laid white side up to reflect heat onto the bulbs.
+Medwyn’s growing tip: Start early.
+Sow onion seeds into heated propagators in late winter, then move them outside in mid-May, planting through black and white polythene, laid white side up to reflect heat onto the bulbs.
 Lift the bulbs three weeks before show day to dry.

 What judges want: Uniformity of size, colour and shape, with no yellowing or soil splash marks